| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 1.B.
 Why Obesity is increasing?

-• The quantity has increased.
+• The quantity of food has increased.

 1.C.
-Prevention is preferred to treatment
+Prevention is better than treatment

 1. D. Strategies of Obesity Prevention in Diet.